A New Form of Salt Water Therapy

 Build Your Foundation for Hope

-The Navy may still be studying it but those of us on the front lines of recovery know surf therapy works because it implements proven techniques.
+While the research is still underway, those on the front lines of recovery know surf therapy works because it implements proven techniques.
 In addition to surf therapy, Ocean Recovery offers cognitive behavioral therapy, dialectical behavioral therapy, EMDR, individual counseling, nutritional counseling, and more as a holistic approach to treating addiction and eating disorders.
-If you or someone you know is suffering, please don’t hesitate to give us a call today.
+So if you or someone you know is suffering, please don’t hesitate to give us a call today.